DWI Attorney: Worth Hiring?

 Moreover, you lose your ability to maintain a pilot’s license, nursing license, or medical license.
 When you choose to represent yourself in court, you put a lot on the line.

-How Much Does a Houston DWI Lawyer Cost?
+How Much Does a Houston DWI Attorney Cost?

 Typically, DWI defense attorneys charge fees in one of two ways: flat fees or hourly rates.
 With an hourly rate, your attorney tracks the amount of time they spend on your case.
 In the end, they send you a bill based on their time spent.